Twenty years ago, Fujimaki Sensei brought a gift that sparked a breakthrough for Filipino aikidoists

 Therefore, by giving us the power to more accurately replicate teachers’ movements, the five steps helped us capture the substance, as opposed to just the appearance, of their movements.
 And not just of our teacher, but of any teacher.

 Of course the five steps were just a starting point.
-After training for a long time, aikidoists come to realize that the art is about integration of many bodily and mental skills.
-Aside from footwork, there is also posture, stance, alignment, wrist rotation, relaxed shoulders, leg-centric power deployment, explosiveness, timing, angles of entry, rhythm, exploitation of momentum.
+After training for a long time, aikidoists come to realize that the art is about integrating a large handful of bodily and mental skills.
+Aside from footwork, there is also posture, stance, alignment, wrist/forearm rotation, relaxed shoulders, leg-centric power deployment, explosiveness, timing, angles of entry, rhythm, momentum, exploitation of the jointedness of the human body.
 And so on.

-For our generation of aikidoists, Fujimaki Sensei, with his gift of the five steps, opened a gateway to these other possibilities. - rsreyes
+For our generation of aikidoists, Fujimaki Sensei, with his gift of the five steps, opened a gateway to these other elements of movement . - rsreyes